 The Corporation's long term-borrowings are recorded at amortized cost using the effective interest rate method ("EIR").
 Amortized cost is calculated by taking into account any discount or premium on acquisition and fees or costs that are an integral part of the EIR.
-The EIR amortization is included in interest, accretion and finance costs on the consolidated statements of comprehensive income.
+The EIR amortization is included in interest, accretion and finance costs on the consolidated statements of comprehensive (loss) income.
 The fair value of long-term borrowings is based on pricing sourced from market data.
-The carrying value of long-term borrowings (excluding transaction costs) at December 31, 2018 and 2017 of \$413.5 million and \$300.0 million, respectively, approximates fair values due to the variable interest rates applied to these facilities, which approximate market interest rates.
+The carrying value of long-term borrowings (excluding transaction costs) at December 31, 2019 and 2018 of \$454.3 million and \$413.5 million, respectively, approximates fair values due to the variable interest rates applied to these facilities, which approximate market interest rates.